AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 end
 ```

-Also, using pattern matching on tuples in function prototypes is the go-to way of using Elixir's `GenServer`, `GenStage` and other `Gen`-things.
-This pattern is inherited from Erlang's OTP, and is pretty beutifull, if you ask me.
+Also, using pattern matching on tuples in function prototypes is the go-to way of using Elixir's `GenServer`, `GenStage`, and other `Gen`-things.
+This pattern is inherited from Erlang's OTP and is pretty beautiful if you ask me.

 ```elixir
 defmodule Stack do